theprinceraj/Profile-Cards-API/README.md

 To generate a profile card, make a GET request to the API with the following query parameters:

-- `name`: The name to be displayed on the profile card.
+- `name`*: The name to be displayed on the profile card.
-- `location`: The user's location or city.
+- `location`*: The user's location or city.
-- `title`: The user's job title or description.
+- `title`*: The user's job title or description.
 - `imageLink`: The URL of the user's profile picture.
 - `socialMedia`: The name of social media whose username you want to show
 - `socialMediaUsername`: The username of the previously specified social media

+The parameters marks with asterisk(*) are required paramaters.
+However, if they are not provided, the API will still generate an image with default values.

 Example API request: